Inforensics/.github/profile/README.md

-## Hi there 👋

-Welcome to Inforensics.ai's GitHub page!
+## Welcome to Inforensics.ai's GitHub page! 👋

 ### 🙋‍♀️ Who We Are
 Inforensics.ai is dedicated to advancing the field of digital forensics and open-source intelligence (OSINT).
 Our mission is to develop innovative tools and methodologies to assist in the investigation and resolution of complex digital cases.